 A private marketplace transaction (PMP) is a fixed price or biddable auction where the publisher curates specific inventory and makes it available to buyers.
 A buyer knows what media owners they are partnering with and sellers can negotiate a custom deal at a fixed price.
 These deals are curated with venue-driven targeting in mind, so inventory is transparent, but supply is not guaranteed.
 Generating revenue from PMPs requires sales effort on your part, but can secure a dedicated portion of the overall campaign budget for your inventory.
 In return, you are providing prioritized, transparent access to your inventory.

-What about Guaranteed Deals?
+What about guaranteed deals?

 Unlike open exchange deals and PMPs, a guaranteed deal is a direct transaction between a buyer and seller.
 Guaranteed deals differ from PMPs because the exact inventory and price are both negotiated and guaranteed.
 These deals are often used for unique activations, such as 100% share-of-voice takeovers or custom experiences.